|

 Capt.
 Burfiend of the West Sixty-eighth Street Station took the stand.
 He did not strengthen the murder theory much.

-“Captain, when you arrived in the room did I not call your attention to the remarkable position in which the body was found, and did I not say that this was a pecuiliar suicide, if a suicide?” asked the Coroner.
+“Captain, when you arrived in the room did I not call your attention to the remarkable position in which the body was found, and did I not say that this was a peculiar suicide, if a suicide?” asked the Coroner.

 “You did say you thought it a murder,” said the witness.